Placer to explore options for expanding Hidden Falls Regional Park, adding parking

 County staff are also in the process of updating an online reservation system, which will give the county the ability to allow access to the park during peak times to people with a valid reservation.

 Staff is also exploring the possibility with a consulting team of installing a webcam in the parking lot, offering a live feed of the current parking situation to help visitors make a decision on when to go.

 A new configuration is being considered at the park entrance to help move the flow of traffic in one direction to improve circulation and visibility.

-For more information about Hidden Falls and other county parks, visit the County website at Placer Parks.
+For more information about Hidden Falls and other county parks, visit the County website.